mridah-shivakumar/Sevai-TN_with_updated_UI/README.md

 # Sevai-Scout

 A government scheme discovery and application assistant for low-literacy rural users in Tamil Nadu.
-Hackathon MVP.

 ## Quick start